Surface Processing and Discharge-Conditioning of High Voltage Electrodes for the Ra EDM Experiment: Ra EDM Motivation and Requirements

 where $\Delta \phi$ (rad) is the difference in accumulated phase between the two ``field-on'' configurations.
 With a perfectly uniform and static magnetic field under all configurations, the phase difference between the parallel and antiparallel field configurations is purely due to the EDM interaction with the electric field.
 A higher electric field strength will generate a larger accumulated phase and improve EDM sensitivity.

-During each measurement cycle, one electrode is charged to $\leq +30$~kV (positive polarity) while the other is grounded.
-The atom precession lifetime is currently about twenty seconds.
-We expect to increase the precession lifetime to one hundred seconds~\cite{Romalis1999} as improvements are made to the ODT.
+In one measurement cycle, one electrode is charged to \mbox{$\leq +30$~kV} (positive polarity) while the other is grounded.
+The atom trap lifetime is currently about twenty seconds.
+We expect to increase the trap lifetime to one hundred seconds~\cite{Romalis1999} as improvements are made to the ODT.
 The charged electrode is then ramped to zero voltage and remains grounded for a period of 60~s while a new sample of atoms is prepared.
-The cycle restarts and the electrode is charged to the same voltage magnitude at negative polarity.
+The next cycle begins and the electrode is charged to the same voltage magnitude at negative polarity.
 We repeat this process until the atomic oven is depleted after approximately two weeks.

-Now we'll discuss EDM measurement systematics related to the high voltage system.
+Now we will discuss EDM measurement systematics related to the high voltage system.
 Our requirements for each systematic are given in Table~\ref{raedm}.

 The electric field between the electrodes must be symmetric, uniform, and reversible to minimize systematic effects.
 The alignment between $\vec{E}$\ and $\vec{B}$\ is fixed after mounting the electrodes to the Macor holder, as shown in Figure~\ref{niobium-in-holder}.
 In the experimental apparatus, the holder and electrodes rest within a borosilicate glass tube.
 We will use vector fluxgates with a system of autocollimators to optically determine the field uniformity and alignment for the second generation EDM measurements~\cite{Di17}.
 The field reversibility is measured with a calibrated high voltage divider (Ross Engineering V30-8.3-A).